Different Fertilizing Methods Used in Aquascaping (Revealed)

 And the Winner is…

-Before you finally decide on what fertilizer to use, take into account all the variables of your tank.
+Before you finally decide on what fertilizer to use, consider all the variables of your tank.
 How many fish do you have?
 How many plants do you have?
-Do you plan on adding either in the immediate future?
+Do you plan on adding more of either in the immediate future?
+How often do you siphon clean your aquarium?

-Research the types of fish you have to better understand what type and how many plants to get.
-Research those plants to see what type of fertilizer makes the most sense for your aquarium.
+Research the types of fish you have to understand better how many plants to get and what species to get.
+Research those plants to see what fertilizer makes the most sense for your aquarium.
 Having the right fertilizer will enhance the fish and plants in your aquarium.

 What is your preferred fertilizer type?
 Do share it with me by commenting below.